The Mar-a-Lago Look Is a Status Aesthetic, Not a Diagnosis

 Cultural beauty standards influence what patients ask for, what they tolerate, and what they believe will make them socially acceptable.
 In some settings, stronger contours and noticeable refinement are valued.
 In others, the ideal is restraint, softness, or a “no one can tell” result.
 Neither is inherently better.
 The problem starts when the requested look is borrowed from a different cultural or class context without considering the patient’s own face, age, and goals.

-Surgeons should ask whether a patient is pursuing self-expression or social survival.
-That distinction matters because people can internalize the aesthetics of the groups they want to join.
+I ask whether a patient is pursuing self-expression or social survival.
+A woman told me last year, "All my friends have had work done.
+I feel like the only one aging."
+She was 51, looked great, and had no clinical indication for surgery.
+But she was not wrong about the pressure.
+That is not vanity.
+That is social architecture.
+The distinction matters because people internalize the aesthetics of the groups they want to join.
+A 2024 study in BMC Psychology (Zhang et al.) found that expected income and social competition were significant predictors of cosmetic surgery consideration, independent of baseline appearance satisfaction.
 The request may sound cosmetic, but underneath it may be anxiety about aging, marriage, professional visibility, or status insecurity.
 That is not something to mock.
 It is something to evaluate carefully.

 What a Clinically Responsible Consultation Should Include

-A responsible consultation for a trend-driven request should include three questions: what the patient is actually trying to communicate, what the anatomy can safely support, and whether the requested aesthetic will still make sense after healing.
+When I consult on a trend-driven request, I structure the conversation around three questions: what the patient is actually trying to communicate, what the anatomy can safely support, and whether the requested aesthetic will still make sense after healing.
 That is true whether the patient wants a facelift, filler, rhinoplasty, or combined rejuvenation.

-It is also reasonable to discuss how maintenance, not just surgery, contributes to the look.
+I also discuss how maintenance, not just surgery, contributes to the look.
 Skin quality, sun damage, pigment change, and post-operative care can all influence the final result.
 A refined appearance is usually the product of sequencing, not one dramatic intervention.

 For Dr. Sina Bari’s broader surgical perspective, including credentials and clinical background, see Dr. Sina Bari, MD, Stanford-trained surgeon.